tardate/LittleArduinoProjects/Radio/AM/HX108-2/README.md

 ## Conclusion

 My local AM band is completely dead (has been for years) so now I have a perfectly functioning but absolutely useless doorstop;-)
-But this as great revision on simple superheterodyne receiver design.
+But this has been great revision on simple superheterodyne receiver design.

 Next steps?